 CSD Meet and Greet

 The Communication Sciences and Disorders Department hosts a Meet and Greet each Fall and Spring semester.
 The purpose of the session is to provide potential students and families with general program information, answer advising questions, and tour the Communication Disorders Clinic and Academic Complex.
-The Spring Meet and Greet date and time will be announced soon.
+Contact email@example.com if you are interested in attending a Meet and Greet.